raspberrypilearning/club-mentoring/en/step_4.md

 --- /collapse ---

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-<span style="color: #0faeb0"> Mentoring isn’t about knowing everything. </p>
+<span style="color: #0faeb0"> Mentoring isn’t about knowing everything.</p>

-If a creator asks you a question that you don't know the answer to, that is ok.
-Tell them you don't know while supporting them to find the answer.
+If a creator asks you a question that you don't know the answer to, that's ok!
+Tell them that you don't know and support them to find the answer.
 It is helpful for young people to know that it’s fine not to have all the answers and that mentors are learning too.

 --- task ---